-A successful video funnel requires some work.
+A successful full-funnel video strategy requires some work.
 Your goal is to fully understand every part of it, so you need to ask yourself the right questions.

 But what you really need to know is, exactly, who are your future customers?
 What do they need from you in every stage?
 Let’s go through this quickly.

 At the top of the funnel, during the awareness stage, you must focus on being helpful to them.
-Give them information that is valuable for them, help them during their investigation.
+Create marketing videos that are valuable for them, help them during their investigation.

 During the middle of the funnel, the consideration stage, introduce your product as the best option there is, but also give your prospects the right tools so they’ll be able to make an informed decision.

 And at the bottom of the funnel, the decision stage, you must build brand trust!
 To achieve this, use video content that shows the real people of your brand, your real customers and employees.

 And this is how you create marketing videos to have a successful video sales funnel for your brand!
 Let’s talk about it a bit more, go take a look at this free infographic we’ve got for you today: How to boost your inbound marketing efforts with video!